-Heather Landes is director of the Arizona State University School of Music.
+Heather Landes is director of the Arizona State University School of Music, Dance and Theatre.
 Having served in leadership roles in the arts for more than two decades, Landes has collaboratively developed key curricular and community initiatives and has wide-ranging experience in academic leadership.

 Landes’ research focuses on creativity, entrepreneurship and organizational culture in higher education arts programs.
 As an advocate for the importance of the arts, she has presented sessions on arts entrepreneurship and curricular reform at the National Association of Schools of Music annual meeting, and Counseling the High School Performing or Visual Artist at the National Association for College Admission Counseling conferences, regional admission counseling meetings, the Interlochen Arts Academy and high schools in the United States and abroad.
 A former student of Walfrid Kujala and Alexander Murray, Landes holds a bachelor's in flute performance from the University of Illinois and a master's in flute performance from Northwestern University.
 She earned a doctorate in education from Loyola University Chicago.
 Her dissertation research involved a comparative study of the student experience at a conservatory of music and a university school of music.